fullstackplus/literate-code/README.markdown

 ##TODO:

+In-document links don't work in WebKit browsers.
+Is this fixable?
 More headline tags ( < h2 )
 Support for responsive images (screenshots) as alternative to HTML code listings Line numbering on code listings
 More metadata of the recent kind (itemprop, property, author) for cutting-edge SEO More skins with other good color schemes